 The specific weight denotes the weight of the unit volume of a substance.
-Express it unit in terms of the basic quantities’ units.
+Express this unit in terms of the basic quantities’ units.

 N/m3 = kg⋅ m⋅ s-2/m3 = kg⋅ m-2⋅ s-2.

 Answer by true or false and justify your answer.